 In "Time Lag", Elva succeeds in aiding her planet, and her planet crushes the invading navy.
 She still lost her husband, she spent years as a concubine, and she is a Fish Out of Temporal Water — only the assurance that her son survived, though he's an old man now, and she had other descendents, and others who will welcome her home, makes it even bittersweet.

 Lord of the Flies: The navy comes to the rescue but several of them are dead and the rest traumitized.
-They have to go back to what is likely a world in the middle of nucular war.
+They have to go back to what is likely a world in the middle of nuclear war.

 Monster Blood Tattoo: Rossamund and the majority of his friends survive all the adventures, but he can never see any of them again.